 Industries involving payment and transactions are prone to financial and credibility losses and fraud, and the threats are growing.
 Many businesses underestimate the risks and jeopardize themselves and their customers, resulting in high fraud rates.
 There is proof of PwC’s Global Economic Crime and Fraud Survey conducted in 2020 among 5,000 respondents for the last 24 months.
 The numbers are disturbing: the total cost of these fraud losses reached $42 billion.
 Do you know what’s even worse here?
 A big part of these businesses ignored the crimes; only 56% of respondents investigated their worst fraud cases imperiling their security and credibility.

-With the expansion of online banking, BaaS, and digital payments systems, the number of transactions has become exponential, leading to increased vulnerability points.
+With the expansion of online banking, BaaS, and digital payment systems, the number of transactions has become exponential, leading to increased vulnerability points.
 At the same time, following the new trends, fraudsters adapt to them inventing innovative fraudulent schemes.
-And this has to provoke businesses to look for more sophisticated and robust fraud detection models and management systems.
+This has provoked businesses to look for more sophisticated and robust fraud detection models and management systems.

 The traditional fraud detection platforms following the rule-based approach entail fraud detection scenarios written by data scientists.
 And that means manual reviews, slow evaluation of data sets, and inaccuracy.
 As an alternative to fighting fraud crimes, machine learning beats conventional approaches that allow faster processing, instant learning of historical data, and process efficiency.